Zmyslny/laravel-inline-scripts/README.md

 }
 ```

-Use the Blade directive in your template to inline the scripts:
+Use the custom Blade directive in your template to inline the scripts:

 ```blade
 <html>